-A Credit for a Development Charge is an amount which is the greater of the following:
+An Existing Lawful Use Credit for a Development Charge is an amount which is greater of the following:

-- i. the Development Charge for each existing lot, calculated in accordance with section 2.3; or - ii. if the premises are subject to an Existing Lawful Use and are serviced by Trunk Infrastructure, the Development Charge for the Existing Lawful Use calculated in accordance with section 2.3. - iii. if the premises are subject to a previous lawful use and are serviced by Trunk Infrastructure, the Development Charge for the previous lawful use calculated in accordance with section 2.3.
+- i. the charge for each existing lot, calculated in accordance with section 2.3; or - ii. if the premises are subject to an Existing Lawful Use and are serviced by Trunk Infrastructure, the charge for the Existing Lawful Use calculated in accordance with section 2.3.